cph-cachet/pulmonary_monitor_app/README.md

     phone);
 ````

-The above code adds an [`PeriodicTrigger`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/PeriodicTrigger-class.html) with an [`AppTask`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/AppTask-class.html) of type `ONE_TIME_SENSING_TYPE`.
+The above code adds an [`PeriodicTrigger`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/PeriodicTrigger-class.html) with an [`AppTask`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/AppTask-class.html) of type `sensing`.
 This app task contains the three measures of location, weather, and air quality.
-The result of this sensing configuration is that an app task is added to the task list every hour, and when it is activated by the user (by pushing the `PRESS HERE TO FINISH TASK` button), the measurements are collected exactly once.
+The result of this sensing configuration is that an app task is added to the task list every hour, and when it is activated by the user (by pushing the `PRESS HERE TO FINISH TASK` button), the measurements are collected during a 10-second window.
 When the measurements have been collected, the app task is marked as "done" in the task list, illustrated by a green check mark as shown in Figure 2.

 ![pm_2](https://user-images.githubusercontent.com/1196642/100003816-f3ae6800-2dc6-11eb-9734-381a8b376a10.png)